 The resulting poster title: Expose Yourself to Art.
 With a sale price of $1 per poster, the photographer intended to use the proceeds to support the Venereal Disease Action Council.

 But then poster sales went viral, with more than 250,000 sold over the next six years.
-Poster subject Bud Clark was launched to worldwide fame and became a shoe-in for mayor of Portland in 1985.
+Poster subject Bud Clark was launched to worldwide fame and became a shoo-in for mayor of Portland in 1985.

 You can still see the original statue standing on the sidewalk at the corner of Southwest Alder and Southwest 6th streets, just one block off Portland’s Living Room (see #13).

-6. Have a beer at iconic Goose Hollow Inn.
+6. Have a Beer at Iconic Goose Hollow Inn.